jessebillpowell/group-policy-and-managing-accounts/README.md

 <img src=https://i.imgur.com/MDtCHRz.png"" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 It is now listed under the Default Domain Policy under Group Policy Management.
 The settings can be changed to whatever the administrator would like to for account lockout settings.
+Eventually, these settings will take effect, but it is not immediate.
+If we want it done immediately, this can be done by logging into Client-1 as an admin, like Jane Doe, opening up command line, and entering gpupdate /force.
 </p>
 <br />